 19 [Solo] Compositions, 1988 (1989)

-Some of Braxton’s 1980s albums, especially those recorded in the studio, have a cold, clinical and sterile feel characteristic of the era.
+Some of Braxton’s 1980s albums, especially those recorded in the studio, have a cold, clinical, and sterile feel characteristic of the era.
 Looking back, recording techniques common in that time period often detracted from his music.
-This album, recorded live at concerts in two cites over the span of roughly a week collects solo performances.
+This album, recorded live at concerts in two cities over the span of roughly a week collects solo performances.
 The recordings are raw and unaffected by studio effects or modifications — so raw that you often can noticeably hear Braxton taking breaths breaths as he plays.
-What you end up with is a collection of songs from Braxton’s past career, plus some standards, all performed with intensity and fervor, and free of anything standing between the listener and the performance.
-Looking at the songs present, this is an album that, in some ways, offers a kind of summary of some of his interests to date.
+What you end up with is a smattering of songs from Braxton’s past career, plus some standards, all performed with intensity and fervor, and free of anything standing between the listener and the performance.
+Looking at the songs present, this is an album that, in some ways, offers a kind of summary of a few of his interests to date.
 As solo saxophone performances, there is only a single line to follow, making this feel like a less demanding listen, even though Braxton holds back nothing from the performances.
-Though some find this a bit cold, I don’t.
+Though some find this a bit cold, I don’t, or at least I don’t mind its lonely, isolated feel.
 Though there is a quality a bit like hearing a talented street busker in some ways.
 There are many solo recordings scattered throughout Braxton’s catalog and many are are quite rewarding, some even more than this one.